modzy/modzy-labelstudio-sample/readme.md

 Once it's running, log in and download your API [access token](https://labelstud.io/guide/api.html#Authenticate-to-the-API).

+Create a project in Label Studio.
+Then go to "Settings" > "Labeling Interface" and past in [label-classes.html](label-studio-setup/label-classes.html) as code.

 ### Modzy Set-up
 In your instance of Modzy, [create a project](https://docs.modzy.com/docs/how-to-create-a-project) and then download your project [api key](https://docs.modzy.com/docs/how-to-use-a-project)